-- 1.1 The Union is recognized as the exclusive representative of the classifications for City workers employees as listed in Appendix "A" to this Agreement.
+- 1.1 The Union is recognized as the exclusive representative of the classifications for City employees as listed in Appendix "A" to this Agreement.
 Nothing herein shall be construed to discriminate against any individual who chooses to exercise his/her right of self-representation under Section 3502 of the Government Code. - 1.2 Each newly established job classification shall be assigned to an appropriate representation unit by the Human Resources Director, after consultation with recognized employee organizations, if they find that there is an appropriate unit to which such job classifications may be assigned.
 An employee organization may appeal in writing from such assignment to the Human Resources Director within thirty (30) calendar days of said determination.
 If the Union is unsatisfied with the results of said appeal, the Union may invoke impasse procedures in accordance with Government Code 3500.
-Whenever, during the term of this Agreement, a worker is hired or reclassified to a position not contained in Appendix "A" and not contained in any other bargaining unit, his/her eligibility for inclusion in the bargaining unit shall be governed by the satisfaction of the following criteria:

 In general the City shall adhere to objectives which require that the appropriate unit shall be the broadest feasible grouping of positions that share an identifiable community of interests.
-Factors to be considered may include:
+Factors to be considered may include: - a.

-- a.
 Similarity of the general kinds of work performed, types of qualifications required and the general working conditions. - b.
 History of representation in the City and similar employment. - c.
 Consistency with the organizational patterns of the City of Menlo Park. - d.
 Number of employees and classifications, and the effect on the administration of employer-employee relations created by the fragmentation of classifications and proliferation of units. - e.
-Effect on the classification structure and impact on the stability of employeremployee relationship of dividing single or related classifications among two or more units.
+Effect on the classification structure and impact on the stability of employeremployee relationship of dividing single or related classifications among two or more units. - 1.3 The following employees are not eligible for representation by this bargaining unit: - 1.3.1 All sworn police and sworn police management classifications which are contained in other bargaining units;